sowcow/make-parallel-text/README.md

 1. run Docker Desktop app if on Windows
 1. open terminal in `content` directory and run this command, but replace `A.txt` and `B.txt` with own file names, or just rename files themselves instead:
   `docker run -e RUSTBERT_CACHE=/cache -v model_cache:/cache -v "$(pwd)/state:/state" -v "$(pwd)/A.txt:/app/A.txt" -v "$(pwd)/B.txt:/app/B.txt" ghcr.io/sowcow/make-parallel-text:latest bash -c "./make-parallel-text --context /state --left A.txt --right B.txt --window-size 100"`

-1. if all goes well it should download things and start doing the alignment iterations, if process is interrupted and restarted it continues from last complete iteration
-1. if all went well then it produces three output files in `state` directory: `2-columns.html` for general vertically divided view, `3-columns.html` has space for notes at the right, `1-column.html` for small devices that do not fit columns well
+If all goes well it should download things and start doing the alignment iterations, if process is interrupted and restarted it continues from last complete iteration.
+It produces three output files in `state` directory: `2-columns.html` for general vertically divided view, `3-columns.html` has space for notes at the right, `1-column.html` for small devices that do not fit columns well.

 - if alignment is wrong from the start then texts do not start at same point and non-matching beginnings should be deleted from the text files
 - on some slow hardware it may make sense to reduce window-size, but tolerance for unmatched sentences goes down, for example window-size 100 should tolerate under 50 consecutive insertions or deletions (sentences) from one of text